 Open captioned.
-When building a house, it’s important to have a strong foundation so it doesn’t fall down later.
-Creating an IEP or IFSP starts the same way--with strong statements of present levels that lead to pertinent and collaborative goals.
+When building a house, it’s important to build on a strong foundaiton so it doesn’t fall down later.
+Creating an IEP starts the same way--with strong statements of present levels that lead to pertinent and collaborative standards-based goals.
 As boring as this topic may sound, we'll have some fun this session while we review the necessary components for a strong and compliant foundation for students' IEPs.

 • Know and understand the components of a PLAAFP statement

 • Know and understand the components of goals for IEPs